symfony/symfony-docs/cookbook/routing/scheme.rst

 The requirement is also enforced for incoming requests.
-If you try to access the ``/secure`` path with HTTP, you will automatically be redirected to the same URL but with the HTTPS scheme.
+If you try to access the ``/secure`` path with HTTP, you will automatically be redirected to the same URL, but with the HTTPS scheme.

 The above example uses ``https`` for the ``_scheme``, but you can also force a URL to always use ``http``.